evelinesurbakti/Optimizing-Retail-Strategy-based-on-the-Pattern-of-Products-in-Groceries-Transactions/README.md

 ### Introduction

-A simple groceries list or maybe a receipt provides a pattern of buying behavior of customers.
-It provides the relationship between products and the chance to inform business decisions such as product placement or even combination packages in order to maximize profits.
-So, what kind of relationship of product that we have in UK wholesalers?
+A simple groceries list or a receipt provides a pattern of buying behavior of customers.
+It shows the relationship between products and the chance to inform business decisions such as product placement or even combination packages in order to maximize profits.
+So, what kind of relationship of product that we have in UK and Ireland wholesalers?
 How can that information be used to help business decisions making?

 This project has the following goal:
 Find a strong relationship between products that leads to the most profitable product combination.